-If the count of relative strengths (bullet points above) is taken as a measure, the RX10 II comes out slightly ahead of the G1X Mark III (8 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark III emerges as the winner of the contest (13 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

-Care should be taken when interpreting the review scores above, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons